spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/product/ux/ux-research-training/problem-validation-and-methods/index.html.md

  * **Descriptive and informative research** begins with a problem statement in mind and is used to gain a detailed understanding of the context of the problem.

 Problem validation research is not only conducted with end users.
-Often, sales, support, and TAMs (technical account managers) can offer valuable insights into customer behavior.
+Often, sales, support, and CSMs (technical account managers) can offer valuable insights into customer behavior.
 They typically interact with a large number of customers and have a well developed understanding of what needs customers have and what issues they have faced.

 ### Foundational research methods